estoericull3nea/estoericull3nea/README.md

 <br/>

-<h4 align="center">A 2nd yr IT student who always seeks an opportunity to apply the learning in the real world.</h4> &nbsp;&nbsp;&nbsp;
+<h4 align="center">A 3rd year IT student who always seeks an opportunity to apply the learning in the real world.</h4> &nbsp;&nbsp;&nbsp;

 <br/>